 On successful completion of this Course students will be able to:

-- define and integrate theoretical principles applicable to a business discipline and apply those principles in a range of practices
+- Define and integrate theoretical principles applicable to accounting and financial planning and apply those principles in a range of practices

-- formulate creative solutions that are fit for purpose and demonstrate cognisance of the impact of business decisions on the environment, economy and society
+- Formulate creative solutions that are fit for purpose and demonstrate cognisance of the impact of business decisions on the triple bottom line

 The full Course Information Set and Whole of Institution Set are available for reference.